 Domain Scams Still Alive & Well in 2022

-We’ve heard from two clients who got hit with a Domain Slamming scheme.
+We’ve heard from several clients who got hit with a Domain Slamming scheme.
 When we wrote this article several years ago, the bulk of the Domain Scams arrived via regular mail.
 Now they arrive via email and even social media.

 Here’s what you need to know to avoid falling victim to this scam.

 What a Fake Domain Name Renewal Looks Like

 An official-looking letter or email arrives stating that your domain name is about to expire (see examples further down on the page).
 At first glance, it looks legit enough and the notice is emphatic about how "Urgent" the matter is.
 You're not sure when your domain expires, so you pay the requested fee, fill out the form or paperwork and go about your business.